Published: April 4, 2022

-“While there is no one diet or food proven to prevent Alzheimer’s disease, there is evidence that diet may decrease the risk of developing Alzheimer’s,” write Sue Stillman Linja and Seanne Safaii-Waite.
+“While there is no one diet or food proven to prevent Alzheimer’s disease, there is evidence that diet may decrease the risk of developing Alzheimer’s,” write Sue Stillman Linja and Seanne Safaii-Waite, authors of “The Alzheimer’s Prevention Guide: A Quick Nutritional Reference to Foods That Nourish and Protect the Brain From Alzheimer's Disease.”

 The 100-plus list includes many of the foods found in the Mediterranean and DASH diets, which have been recommended for lowering blood pressure and promoting a healthy heart.

-In 2015, the MIND diet—Mediterranean-DASH Intervention for Neurodegenerative Delay—was developed following research that found combining Mediterranean and DASH Diets could lower the risk of Alzheimer’s.
-(More on MIND below.)
+The MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) was developed in 2015 following research that found combining Mediterranean and DASH Diets could lower the risk of Alzheimer’s.

 The authors highlight 10 foods they say are “brain-health powerhouses.”